YoshinoTaro/spresense-arduino-tensorflow/README.md

 # Spresense Arduino Package for Tensorflow

 How to install Spresense Arduino Package for Tensorflow.
+Please note that this package is baseed on Spresense SDK Ver 2.4.0

 ## Step 1.
 Open "Preferences" on Arduino IDE, and set the below URL on "Additional Boards Manager URLs"